ansible-community/ansible-build-data/docs/automated-process.md

    This always has to be specified.

    The following additional inputs are required for special releases.
 Generally you do not need to pass them and can rely on their defaults.
+Cases where you need these inputs are described in the [Special builds](#special-builds) section below.

    * You can optionally decide whether to preserve existing `.deps` files.
      The default is to regenerate them.